-World Nomads Photo Contest I am honored to be one of the judges who will choose an aspiring photographer that will win a ten-day all expense paid travel photography trip to Morocco with World Nomads.
+World Nomads Photo Contest.
+I am honored to be one of the judges who will choose an aspiring photographer to win a ten-day all expense paid travel photography trip to Morocco with World Nomads.
 Deadline October 11, 2018.

 Premier Traveler Magazine To see full article please visit pages 46-47.

 10 Surprising Things I Learned at Burning Man: (Written on the plane while transitioning back to New York) 1.
 It’s not like going to another country, it’s like going to another planet.
 2. You will become one with the dust.
 Burning Man takes place on a dry lakebed covered in a fine talcum-like powder that… Continue reading

 Rebuilding Nepal Brick by Brick: 6/24/15: I’m in Nepal for the next few weeks covering the earthquake relief efforts.
 What I’m seeing here is breaking my heart, this country is such a part of me being as it was my home for so many years.
 These people don’t deserve this.
 No one does.
 And now… Continue reading

 I photographed this timeless book cover photo in 1990, 25 years ago.
 Today I’m honoring it’s anniversary and a precious moment in the lives of these girls as well as my own.
 I was living as an expat in Nepal, some of my happiest years.
 The two sisters, Sihaile (25) & Kamari (18) grace the… Continue reading